Nikhil-Umesh/crewmeister/README_SOLUTION.md

 ![img_4.png](img_4.png)

 ## Future Enhancements
-- Extend the APIs to accept other date format
+- Extend the APIs to accept other date formats.
 - Add authentication to the APIs
-- Clean up the unused code provided at the time of setup
+- Clean up the unused code provided at the time of setup.
-- Optimize the database query and fetch from the DB once and keep it in application memory in instance variable.
+- Optimize the database query and fetch from the DB once and keep it in application memory in the instance variable.
 Populate the instance variable the first time and for subsequent queries access from there.
-In case of new Forex addition clear the variable and follow same process in the next query.
+In case of a new Forex addition clear the variable and follow the same process in the next query.
-- Combine the APIs of user Story 2 and user Story 3 by taking the conversion date as query param and return the response based on date if query parameter is present else written all the available data.
+- Combine the APIs of user Story 2 and user Story 3 by taking the conversion date as the query param and returning the response based on the date, else return all the available data.